Google gives marketers data on the fastest-growing product searches

 It’s also possible to see which regions within a country are experiencing the greatest demand.

-In terms of how this data might help retailers, it could inform their marketing campaigns on a week-to-week basis or help them stock up on specific goods to cope with anticipated demand.
+This data might inform retailers marketing campaigns on a week-to-week basis or help them stock up on specific goods to cope with anticipated demand.

-It’s not clear whether rising retail categories will become a permanent tool for marketers, but given that government advice will likely evolve in the coming months, depending on the country and current status of the pandemic, consumer demand will continue to fluctuate accordingly.
-So “candle making kits” might be the trend of the day in spring, but “sneeze guards” may surge as we get closer to winter.
+It’s not clear whether rising retail categories will become a permanent tool for marketers, but as government advice evolves in the coming months, consumer demand will likely fluctuate accordingly.
+So while “candle making kits” might be a trend in spring, “sneeze guards” could surge as winter approaches.